-The "submit filter" must be executable, must be available on each of the nodes where users may submit jobs, and by default must be located at \${libexecdir}/qsub\filter (for version 2.1 and older: /usr/local/sbin/torque\submitfilter).
+By default, the submit filter must be located at /usr/local/sbin/torque_submitfilter.
 At run time, if the file does not exist at this new preferred path then qsub will fall back to the old hard-coded path.
-The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see \"torque.cfg" Configuration File), as in the following example:
+The submit filter location can be customized by setting the SUBMITFILTER parameter inside the file (see "torque.cfg" Configuration File), as in the following example: